Brazil landscape picture

 • Regulation on use and other documents to support your application

-3. In-person Process to Register Your Trademark in Brazil
+3. In-person process to register your trademark in Brazil

 At INPI, fill out and submit the application form and pay the respective fee.
 The information to submit is similar to that of the online application.

-The overall calculated fee for the in-person process to register your trademark in Brazil is US$432.29.
+The overall calculated fee for the in-person process to register your trademark in Brazil is USD$432.29.
 This includes the payment for the certificate if the trademark is granted.
 The payment for the certificate is only incurred once the trademark has been granted.

-4. Evaluation Process
+4. Evaluation process

 Once your application has been filed, INPI will make it public for opposition files and claims for a period of 60 days.
 If there is no claim, examiners will check INPI’s database to confirm that there are no conflicts with other registered trademarks.
 If an opposition is filed, applicants should respond within 60 days.